Playa Negra: Black Sand on Vieques

 Back in 2012, when I was researching how to find this “secret” beach, I found a few different sets of "directions" — all quite confusing and contradictory.
 I don’t think we would have found the beach if it hadn’t been for some hand-made signs pointing the way.
 However now, it is no secret anymore!
 There is a huge sign pointing to a clear trailhead and steps!

-Once you see the large sign for the trail, park of the roadside parking right there.
+Once you see the large sign for the trail, park of the roadside in the dirt “parking Lot” just a tiny bit up the road.
 Then just follow the well worn path.
-The path has been built up and avoids some of the creek bed, so when we went in the summer it was dry and not muddy except for the very last part.
+The path has been built up with sand and avoids some of the creek bed, so when we went in the summer it was dry and not muddy except for the very last part.
 But I assume if it rains a lot, it might be wet/muddy.
 But the path follows the little creek (Quebrada Urbana) down to the ocean.

 We didn’t encounter mosquitoes, though I am sure at times it must be abuzz with them.
 We did see a number of hermit crabs in all sizes (some as big as my fist), and we got some nice photos of red dragonflies.
 For us, it was an easy walk that took only about 15 minutes.